Giovanni Antonio Canaletto Biography | Oil Paintings

 Giovanni Antonio Canal Canaletto returned to Venice in 1757 and was acclaimed as the unrivaled master of perspective and continued to draw and paint until his death.
 He became a member of the Academy in 1763.
 He established a style of architectural painting that was imitated by the next generation of Italian artists, notably Francesco Guardi and his nephew Bernardo Bellotto, who even signed his works 'Canaletto'.

-The record price paid at auction for his artwork is $25.0 million for Venice The Grand Canal Looking North East From Palazzo Balbi To The Rialto Bridge, set at Sotheby's in London in July 2005.
+The record price paid at auction for his artwork is US$25.0 million for Venice The Grand Canal Looking North East From Palazzo Balbi To The Rialto Bridge, set in London in 2005.

 Artists Influencing Antonio Canaletto: Giovanni Battista Tiepolo, Luca Carlevarijs.

 He Traveled To England.

 Painters Antonio Canaletto Influenced: Bernardo Bellotto, Francesco Guardi, Michele Marieschi, Gabriele Bella, Giuseppe Moretti, Giuseppe Bernardino Bison.